joshbegley/nyt-latest/README.md

 `Greg Jewett focuses on the upcoming MLB trade deadline, running through all the teams looking to buy or sell relievers in the coming month.`\
 https://nytimes.com/athletic/6453580/2025/06/26/fantasy-baseball-bullpen-trade-primer-buyers-sellers/

-**The fast learning of Inter's youth saw off River Plate – Fluminense should be worried**\
+**The fast learning of Inter's youth saw off River Plate - Fluminense should be worried**\
-`The movement from Inter's midfield was too much for River Plate to handle - and it secured them top spot in their group`\
+`Serie A side's movement from midfield was too much for their Argentine opponents to handle - and it secured top spot in Group E`\
 https://nytimes.com/athletic/6450198/2025/06/26/inter-river-plate-cwc-midfield/

 **5 New Books We Recommend This Week**\